Detailed earnings payment report – form and filling instructions (6104)

 A replacement report should be submitted when an earlier report needs to be corrected.
 All data must be resubmitted on a replacement report, i.e. it must contain the data that was correct on the original report in addition to new and changed data.
 You must specify the report reference of the earlier report in the replacement report.

 Select Report cancellation when entirely cancelling a report submitted earlier.
-When cancelling a report, in addition to specifying the type of action, you only need to specify the payer identifier and the report reference of the earlier report so that the correct report is cancelled.
+When cancelling a report, in addition to specifying the type of action, you only need to specify the payer identifier, the type of identifier and the report reference of the earlier report so that the correct report is cancelled.
 The recommendation is not to cancel a report until a new report can be submitted.

 As a rule, corrections to the Incomes Register are made using replacement reports, but there are also situations in which data cannot be corrected using the replacement report.
 Instead of the replacement procedure, the report submitted previously must first be cancelled and then a new report must be submitted that contains the correct information.
 Such situations include: